ajpung/ajpung/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=ajpung&color=fa6c00)

-PhD physicist and data scientist specializing in turning complex scientific data into actionable insights.
-With expertise in RF analysis, ML/computer vision, and signal processing, I build systems that solve real-world problems.
-My work spans defense tech, space systems, and environmental monitoring, with a passion for projects that push technical boundaries while delivering measurable impact.
-When I'm not developing at work, you'll find me building one of my projects that combine my interests in data science and the natural world.
+I am a Physicist and Data Scientist specialized in turning complex scientific data into actionable insights.
+With expertise in RF analysis, ML/computer vision, and signal processing, I build tools that solve real-world problems.
+My portfolio spans defense tech, space systems, and environmental monitoring, demonstrating my passion for projects, pushing technical boundaries, and delivering high-impact results.
+When I'm not developing software, you'll find me building one of my personal projects that combine my interests in data science with the natural world.

 Please feel free to [contact me](mailto:aaron.pung@gmail.com) if you'd like to collaborate!
 I'm always interested in helping out.